DanHartman/playbook_playground/README.md

 * on first run
   * build a docker image that will serve as our local environment
 * generate an ssh key pair that will be used for further provisioning
-* run a container that is now waiting for further interaction
+* run a number of containers that are now waiting for further interaction

 `ansible-playbook -i inventory/local hello.yml` will
 * provision the local environment